FM-index: FM-index data structure

 The BWT in itself allows for some compression with, for instance, move to front and Huffman encoding, but the transform has even more uses.
 The rows in the matrix are essentially the sorted suffixes of the text and the first column F of the matrix shares similarities with suffix arrays.
 How the suffix array relates to the BWT lies at the heart of the FM-index.

+It is possible to make a last-to-first column mapping LF(i) from an index i to an index j, such that F[j] = L[i], with the help of a table C[c] and a function Occ(c, k).